Flanders: Healthcare

 Healthcare is a federal matter, but the Flemish Government is responsible for care, health education and preventive care.

 Culture

 Language and literature

 The standard language in Flanders is Dutch; spelling and grammar are regulated by a single authority, the Dutch Language Union (Nederlandse Taalunie), comprising a committee of ministers of the Flemish and Dutch governments, their advisory council of appointed experts, a controlling commission of 22 parliamentarians, and a secretariate.
 The term Flemish can be applied to the Dutch spoken in Flanders; it shows many regional and local variations.

-The biggest difference between Belgian Dutch and Dutch used in the Netherlands is in the pronunciation of words.
-The Dutch spoken in the north of the Netherlands is typically described as being "sharper", while Belgian Dutch is "softer".
-In Belgian Dutch, there are also fewer vowels pronounced as diphthongs.
-When it comes to spelling, Belgian Dutch language purists historically avoided writing words using a French spelling, or searched for specific translations of words derived from French, while the Dutch often retain the French spelling.
-For example, the Dutch word "punaise" (English: Drawing pin) is derived directly from the French language.
-Belgian Dutch language purists have lobbied to accept the word "duimspijker" (literally: thumb spike) as official Dutch, though the Dutch Language Union never accepted it as standard Dutch.
-Other proposals by purists were sometimes accepted, and sometimes reverted again in later spelling revisions.
-As language purists were quite often professionally involved in language (e.g. as a teacher), these unofficial purist translations are found more often in Belgian Dutch texts.

 The earliest example of literature in non-standardized dialects in the current area of Flanders is Hendrik van Veldeke's Eneas Romance, the first courtly romance in a Germanic language (12th century).
 With a writer of Hendrik Conscience's stature, Flemish literature rose ahead of French literature in Belgium's early history.
 Guido Gezelle not only explicitly referred to his writings as Flemish but used it in many of his poems, and strongly defended it: